Illustration of The Tiger Child by John Shelley

 – Fish

-– Comb – Jungle\
+– Comb

-(How to play Ten Second Objects online)
+(How to play Ten Second Objects – including online)

 SOUNDSCAPE

-Explain that we are going to use sounds to create a picture of the rainforest.
+Show the children the cover of The Tiger Child and ask them where they think the story takes place (jungle/rainforest).
+Explain that we’re going to use sounds to create a picture of the rainforest.
 The teacher will act as the conductor, while students use their voices to ‘paint’ a sound picture of the jungle where the Tiger Child lives.

-– Invite suggestions for sounds which might be heard in the rainforest e.g. monkeys, insects, streams, birds, frogs, raindrops, creaking branches
+• Invite suggestions for sounds which might be heard in the rainforest e.g. monkeys, insects, streams, birds, frogs, raindrops, creaking branches.

-– If appropriate, allow everybody to choose their own sound
+• If appropriate, allow everybody to choose their own sound.

-– Control the shape of the piece by raising your hand to increase the volume or
+• Control the shape of the piece by raising your hand to increase the volume or bringing it to touch your lap for silence.

-– With a large class, divide the participants into sections, allocating a particular sound for each section, then conduct them accordingly
+• With a large class, divide the participants into sections, allocating a particular sound for each section, then conduct them accordingly.

 The above is an extract from the latest book by David Farmer.